Track English sounds - parrot what you hear!

 Photo credit: flickr.com/photos/perfectoinsecto/

-Most people watch English movies with the subtitles on.
-This can help you understand what’s going on, but there are many other ways to use video to learn English.
+Watching movies is a fun way to improve your listening, but many language learners always watch movies with the subtitles on.
+Although subtitles can help you understand what people are saying, there are many other ways to watch to learn English.

 Here are 10 tips for watching English movies: